 What if I have a shared antenna?

 If your property is in an apartment block or a group of townhouses, it may have a shared antenna system (sometimes known as a Master Antenna TV or MATV).
-Shared antenna systems usually receive both analog and digital TV signal, however some may need to be upgraded or replaced.
+Shared antenna systems usually receive a digital TV signal, however some may need to be upgraded or replaced.